CarixoHD/CarixoHD/README.md

 ## 🔭 About me
 - 21 years old
 - I'm currently working on my masters degree in communication technology and digital security at the NTNU Norway.
 - I love learning new things, and I seek new knowledge whenever I can.

-## 💻 Tech
-- I've been programming since I was in 7th grade (started off with C# which was pretty stupid).
-- I recently started working with AWS
-- I love Linux, and I've been using **Arch Linux** since 11th grade (when I was 15/16 years old), as well as MacOS, Ubuntu, and Windows.
-- I also love robotics! 🤖

-## 👯 Other stuff
-- I play violin and piano in my spare time, as well as producing random music
-- I like maths
+- CTF-player

 <a href="https://www.linkedin.com/in/shayan-alinejad-84a77a17a/" target="blank" >